DevExpress/devextreme-angular-template/README.md

 # devextreme-angular-template

-With the DevExtreme Angular Template you can quickly create an application with several views and a hierarchical menu (see the [live preview](https://devexpress.github.io/devextreme-angular-template)).
+The DevExtreme Angular Template allows you to create an application with several views and a hierarchical menu (see the [live preview](https://devexpress.github.io/devextreme-angular-template)).

 ![](/images/DevExtreme-Angular-Template.png)